 Measures that ensure employees stay at least 1 meter from each other should be applied.
 Limiting the number of employees per floor is one way to start.
-Other ways to ensure social distancing are; limit the numbers of employees allowed in the bathroom and elevator and assign different break time to employees.
+Other ways to ensure social distancing are; limiting the number of employees allowed in the bathroom and elevator and assigning different break times to employees.

 7. Office visits